 In addition to caffeine energy drinks also contain larger amounts of sugar, which can also lead to a short-term increase in performance.
 Since energy drinks have relatively high calorie content due to their high sugar content, sugar-free variants are also being sold with sweetener.
 With them, however, eliminates the additional energy boost from the sugar.

 In addition to sugar and caffeine, taurine is one of the ingredients of most energy drinks.
 Although taurine itself has no stimulating effect, it is intended to accelerate the effectiveness of the other ingredients.
 The effect of taurine on the body and how long-term intake works has not yet been finally clarified.
+The maximum permitted amount in energy drinks is 4, 000 milligrams per liter.

 Side effects of energy drinks